- What is "Local AI"?

 Advanced: pointing at a remote Ollama

-The Ollama host setting accepts any URL.
-If you have a beefier machine on your LAN (or a remote server you trust), point the app at its Ollama instead:
+The host setting takes any address, not just your own machine.
+If there's a faster computer on your network (or a server you trust), run Ollama there and point the app at it:

-OLLAMA_HOST=0.0.0.0so it binds to all interfaces.
-By default Ollama only listens on localhost. - Make sure the model you want is pulled on that machine.
+OLLAMA_HOST=0.0.0.0so it accepts connections from elsewhere.
+By default it only talks to itself. - Make sure the model you want is downloaded there.

-- In the app: edit Companion → AI → Ollama Host to
+- In the app, set Companion → AI Brain → Host to

 Glossary

-Questions, suggestions, or "this section is wrong" reports - open an issue at CC-Labs-llc/ccp-bugs or ping in the Discord.
-The integration shipped in v5.8.4 and the docs will evolve with it.
+Spotted something wrong here?
+Open an issue at CC-Labs-llc/ccp-bugs or say so in the Discord.
+Local AI shipped in v5.8.4 and these docs move with it.